curl/curl-www/logo/README.md

 This is the official curl logo.
 Made by Soft Dreams (Adrian Burcea) and donated to the curl project on May 26 2016.

+Applied minor fixes and tweaks on January 6, 2026.

 [![curl logo](curl-logo.svg)]()

 | File                                         | Size  | Resolution | Format          |